Member Login | Sign Up

 In doubles, Swiss partners Stan Wawrinka and Marco Chiudinelli competed against Czech teammates Tomáš Berdych and Lukáš Rosol during the first round of the 2013 World Group.
 The Czech Republic won the rubber defeating the Swiss 6-4, 5-7, 6-4, 6-7, 24-22 during a match that lasted 7 hours and 1 minute.

-GOAT Matches
+GOAT Records

 Four players have emerged as candidates for the greatest of all time in tennis.
 Although known for quickly dismissing most opponents, each has participated in a few marathon matches.